23 East Airy Street, Norristown, PA 19401 · 215-627-6434 ·

 What is the investment philosophy and objectives of The Church Foundation?

-The investment philosophy and objectives of The Church Foundation is to provide the best rate of return for our investors through prudent investments and a distribution payout vehicle to fund mission and ministry.
+The investment philosophy and objectives of The Church Foundation are to provide the best rate of return for our investors through prudent investments and a distribution payout vehicle to fund mission and ministry.
 The Church Foundation's Investment Committee and Board of Directors work closely with our Investment Manager, T. Rowe Price, to ensure the preservation and growth of the investments so that our participants have those assets available when needed.

 What is the Fee Schedule?